arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 where you would normally pass the document variable emitted by the `SEARCH` operation to the scoring function.

-You can define up tp 64 expressions per View.
+You can define up to 64 expressions per View.

 Example: `["BM25(@doc) DESC", "TFIDF(@doc, true) DESC"]`